nschlia/ffmpegfs/INSTALL.md

 To get FFmpeg with H264 etc. support, specify some "USE flags" when doing emerge:

-Create file /etc/portage/package.use, for example "vi vi /etc/portage/package.use" and add this line:
+Create a file /etc/portage/package.use, for example "vi vi /etc/portage/package.use" and add this line:

     media-video/ffmpeg mp3 x264 opus vorbis vpx